 Peas-in-a-Pod are based on one of the Vegimals, stuffed toys resembling fruits and vegetables with faces, produced by Freemountain Toys in the late 1970s.

-Trixie's color scheme is similar to that of James P. Sullivan (Sully) from the Monsters Inc. franchise.
+Trixie's color scheme is similar to that of James P. Sullivan (Sully) from Monsters Inc (2001) and its prequel Monsters University (2013).

 Mr. Pricklepants was one of the earliest new characters to be revealed while Toy Story 3 was in production, shown as a simple drawing.